mwshinn/PyDDM/doc/quickstart.rst

 -----------------------------

 First, let's see how we can modify the pieces of the model given above.
-For consistency, we will refer to these (drift, noise, bound, starting position, non-decision time, and mixture coefficient) as Components. :func:`.gddm` allows us to pass values for different parameters.
-The most important parameters are:
+For consistency, we will refer to these pieces (drift, noise, bound, starting position, non-decision time, and mixture coefficient) as "components". :func:`.gddm` allows us to pass different values to components.
+Here, we will pass fixed values.
+The components available in the :func:`.gddm` function are:

 - **drift**: the drift rate, i.e., the amount of evidence that would be accumulated in 1 sec if there was no noise.